 Our executive compensation program is designed to drive the achievement of our strategic objectives and create shareholder value.
 It has always reflected a pay-for-performance philosophy that is closely tied to the achievement of our long-term strategic goals.
 For this reason, in 2019, the Compensation and Corporate Governance Committee tied the incentive compensation of key executives to the achievement of two important strategic growth initiatives-the successful acquisition and integration of Tokio Millennium Re ("TMR") and organic growth in our core underwriting business, fee income and investment income.
 Both objectives were achieved.
 We grew our business organically while successfully integrating TMR-which expanded our revenue stream, customer network and investment opportunities.
-Underwriting portfolio in our history.
+Underwriting is our most important driver of profitability, and we increased gross premiums written by 45%, resulting in the largest underwriting portfolio in our history.
 Fee income and investment income are also significant contributors to our bottom line, and we grew both materially.
 We are confident that these three drivers of profit can continue to create shareholder value in 2020.